markqvist/Reticulum/docs/source/understanding.rst

 will be implicit in almost all cases.
 If a destination name is not entirely implicit, information can be included in the application specific data part that will allow the receiver to infer the naming.

-It is important to note that announcements will be forwarded throughout the network according to a certain pattern.
-This will be detailed later.
+It is important to note that announces will be forwarded throughout the network according to a certain pattern.
+This will be detailed in the section :ref:`The Announce Mechanism in Detail<understanding-announce>`.

 Seeing how *single* destinations are always tied to a private/public key pair leads us to the next topic.